-Wexford County Council housed an award-winning building
+Wexford County Council housed in award-winning building

 RIBA National Awards winner in 2012, the councils building sits on a sloping site on the outer fringes of Wexford town, in South East Ireland, with fine views to the River Slaney Estuary and the Blackstairs Mountains.
 It brings together the services and departments of Wexford County Council that, until now, have been housed separately within the center of the town.